- All

 Throughout the day, earwax, dirt and moisture will accumulate inside your ear canal.
 Although perfectly normal, these substances can affect the clarity of your hearing aid and, if left long enough, can even damage their components.
 For this reason, it’s generally a good idea to give your hearing aids a clean as part of your daily routine.
 Use a soft, dry cloth to wipe your hearing aids and earpieces, making sure your hands are also free from dirt and moisture.
 You can also buy specialised picks and brushes to help clean those harder-to-reach places; but remember not to use any water, cleaning fluids, solvents or alcohol, as these can damage your device.
 Placing your hearing aids in a specialised dehumidifier is also a great way to dry out their digital circuitry while you sleep.
 This kind of daily cleaning, combined with routine maintenance from a hearing specialist, will help you to enjoy years of better hearing.

-How long does it take to adjust to new hearing aids?
+How long is it to adjust to new hearing aids?

 It can take several weeks to completely adjust to your new hearing aids.
 Hearing tends to deteriorate gradually over time, so when sounds are reintroduced to the brain quickly, it can be a bit disorienting at first.
 This adjustment period is essential to get the maximum benefit from your hearing aids, and that is why Bay Audiology offers a 60-day money back guarantee and an initial guide to help you adapt to your new hearing aids.